czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/RelationSingleAutocomplete.md

 - `source` (string)
     If not set, the model's default reference source is used (if it is part of the CMS).
     Otherwise, the model's key will be used.

+- `target` (string)
+    If not set, `source` value is used.
+    Indicates the column(s) used for searching/matching references using autocomplete input.

 - `strategy` (string)
     Strategy identifier for a [model reference strategy](../Strategies.md#model-reference-strategies).
 The `source` value is used for this strategy.